 While most people start with a litter box in the cat's safe room, you must also have litter boxes in the most heavily used places.
 So yes, this means the family room, the living room, the bedroom, and any other room that the cats claim.
 Once again, we can't do what is convenient for the people and expect the cat to adapt.
 Some will, but others won't.
 We must adjust to the cat's needs.
 When placing boxes in highly trafficked rooms, you may want to use furniture that doubles as a litter box cabinet.

-In addition to having litter boxes located in highly prized rooms, you must have others - preferably the large storage containers - in spaces where a cat won't feel trapped.
+Besides having litter boxes located in highly prized rooms, you must have others - preferably the large storage containers - in spaces where a cat won't feel trapped.
 Going to the bathroom can be a vulnerable time for a cat.
-If another cat or a dog ambushes a cat while it is using a litter box, it needs an escape route.
+If another cat or a dog ambushes a cat while using a litter box, it needs an escape route.
 If it doesn't have one, it will never likely return to that box if it ever feels threatened while using it.
-By placing a large storage container litter box behind these cat cubes, we've created a safe place, in a highly prized territory, and we do not have to look directly at it.
+By placing a large storage container litter box behind these cat cubes, we've created a safe place in a highly prized territory, and we do not have to look directly at it.

 What is the Best Cat Litter?

 So now you've placed large storage containers in highly prized locations around the house, but what do you put in them?
-Once again, you have to think like the cat, not like the human.
+Once again, you have to think like a cat, not like a human.
 What you'd like and what the cat likes are likely to be two different products.
-First, since all domestic cats have their roots in the African desert, you need to pick a litter that has a texture like sand.
+First, since all domestic cats have their roots in the African desert, you need to pick a litter with a texture like sand.
 Sand is the original cat litter, and it is what cats are more drawn to.
 Avoid all litters in textures that are not sand-like.

 Cats are fastidious.
 Not only do they like their box clean, but they want the house clean as well.
 So the last tip for keeping your cat pee in the litter box is to keep everything clean.
 Scoop the litter box daily.
 Scrub it with soap and water regularly, and don't leave piles of clutter around your house as that clutter looks like a new litter box to your cat.
 If there are any accidents, clean with an enzyme cleaner to remove all odor.

-While there is never a one-solutions-fits-all-problems with litter box issues, cats do use the litter box - or shall I say don't use the litter box - to communicate.
-If you are having litter box issues and they are not medically related, you may need to consider whether or not the cat feels territorial threatened.
+While there is never a one-solutions-fits-all-problems with litter box issues, cats use the litter box - or shall I say don't use the litter box - to communicate.
+If you have litter box issues and are not medically related, you may need to consider whether the cat feels territorial threatened.
 If there are no issues within the household pets, then possibly neighborhood cats or wild animals are coming around at night.
-If the cat is not being territorially threatened, then the most likely cause is that it is not getting enough mental or physical stimulation.
-If that is the case, you will need to establish a play-then-feed routine and offer lost of stimulation such as a cat wheel and mind exercises.
+If the cat is not territorially threatened, then the most likely cause is not getting enough mental or physical stimulation.
+If that is the case, you will need to establish a play-then-feed routine and offer lots of stimulation such as a cat wheel and mind exercises.